Kale Fried Rice is a gluten-free take on fried rice you’ve never tasted, but will instantly adore! Easy, healthy, and so yummy.

 I’m sad I used up my “Best-Ever” claim for the week already.
 I mean, Best-Ever Black Bean Soup with Cilantro-Lime Rice definitely deserves the title, but OMG so does Kale Fried Rice!

 The recipe is from my sister-in-law, Kerry, whose 3 year old son, Finn, is obsessed with kale.
 Like, throws out a request for it when she asks everybody what they want from the grocery store each week.
-(PS could you just nearly throw your computer out the window in reaction to how adorable they are?!)
+(PS could you just nearly throw your computer out the window over how adorable they are?!)

 Anyway, kale chips, one of his favorite preparations of kale, can get old so she’s always on the lookout for new recipes that incorporate the vitamin-packed green, and stumbled upon this recipe for Kale Fried Rice months ago.
 It was such a hit with her, my brother, AND Finn, that she now makes it regularly for a quick and easy weeknight dinner.
 Except now she doubles the recipe.
 And now I know why.

 I literally inhaled this plate of kale fried rice – it is the BEST!
 There.
 I said it.
 It almost has a sesame chicken flavor, from a secret ingredient I’ll divulge below.
 The kale is nice and chewy-crisp and, gosh, it’s just so much win on one plate.
 Which is exactly what I texted her after making this.